-§ 70305.
-Criteria for Designating an Area as Unclassified.
+70305.
+Criteria for Designating an Area as Unclassified

-The Executive Officer or his or her delegate will designate an area as unclassified for a pollutant if it finds that, except as otherwise provided in this article, the data do not support a designation of attainment or nonattainment.
+The state board will designate an area as unclassified for a pollutant if it finds that, except as otherwise provided in this article, the data do not support a designation of attainment or nonattainment.

-NOTE: Authority cited: Sections 39600, 39601, 39607, and 39608, Health and Safety Code.
-Reference: Sections 39607 and 39608, Health and Safety Code.
+NOTE: Authority Cited: sections 39600, 39601, 39607, and 39608, Health and Safety Code.
+Reference: sections 39607 and 39608, Health and Safety Code.

-§ 70306.
-Annual Review of Designations.
+70306.
+Annual Review of Designations

-- (a) The Executive Officer or his or her delegate will conduct annual reviews of all designations and will hold a public hearing if requested pursuant to Government Code section 11346.8(a). - (b) Any request for a change in a designation and any submittal of information for purposes of the Executive Officer's or his or her delegate's consideration in the annual review of a designation shall be provided in writing to the Executive Officer no later than May 1 of each year.
+- (a) The executive officer will conduct annual reviews of all designations and will propose revisions to the designations as necessary to the state board.
+The executive officer will complete the annual reviews by November 15. - (b) Any request for a change in a designation and any submittal of information for purposes of the executive officer's consideration in the annual review of a designation shall be provided in writing to the executive officer no later than May 1 of each year.

-NOTE: Authority cited: Sections 39600, 39601, 39607, and 39608, Health and Safety Code.
-Reference: Sections 39607 and 39608, Health and Safety Code.
+NOTE: Authority Cited: sections 39600, 39601, 39607, and 39608, Health and Safety Code.
+Reference: sections 39607 and 39608, Health and Safety Code.

-Appendix 1
+APPENDIX 1